MaxWenzel/tooling/README.md

 - [Scrapy](https://scrapy.org/): an open source and collaborative framework for extracting the data you need from websites
 - [BrowserStack](https://www.browserstack.com/): cross app & browser testing
 - [SoapUI](https://www.soapui.org/): make it easy to create, manage, and execute end-to-end tests on REST, SOAP, & GraphQL APIs, JMS, JDBC
+- [Puppeteer ](https://github.com/puppeteer/puppeteer): a Node library which provides a high-level API to control Chrome or Chromium over the DevTools Protocol.
+Puppeteer runs headless by default, but can be configured to run full (non-headless) Chrome or Chromium

 ## Performance / Stress tests